-The total amount of bonuses available under the IPKE is a bonus pool equal to 21/2% of consolidated income, before income taxes and securities gains, for the performance year.
+The total amount of bonuses available under the IPKE is a bonus pool equal to 2 1/2% of consolidated income, before income taxes and securities gains, for the performance year.
 Guideline percentages of base salary are set, increasing as the executives' pay grades increase.
 The Chief Executive Officer, at his discretion, allocates a portion of the annual bonus pool to each business unit.
 The manager of each business unit recommends how this allocated amount should be distributed to individual participants in the business unit.
 Individual awards above or below guideline percentages are generally based upon the participant's management level and performance during the performance period.
 The business unit manager's recommendations are reviewed and approved or adjusted by the Chief Executive Officer.
 These recommendations are then presented to the Committee for final review and approval.
 The Committee grants individual bonuses above or below guideline percentages based upon the Committee's judgment, after reviewing the recommendation of the Chief Executive Officer, as to individual performance and relative levels of responsibility.

 Before 1994, IPKE bonuses were calculated and awarded in December of the performance year based upon year-end projections.
-For 1994, however, the Chief Executive Officer recommended, and the Committee approved, deferral of calculation and award of IPKE bonuses for 1994 performance until March, 1995.
-This will allow management and the Committee to base the awards upon final, rather than projected, performance results for the year.
-Therefore, no IPKE awards for the 1994 performance year have been calculated and they are not reported in this Proxy Statement.
-IPKE awards granted in 1995 for 1994 performance for the named executive officers will be reported in the proxy statement for the 1996 annual meeting.
+Beginning in 1994, however, the Chief Executive Officer recommended, and the Committee approved, deferral of calculation and award of IPKE bonuses for each year's performance until the following March.
+This allows management and the Committee to base the awards upon final, rather than projected, performance results for the year.
+Therefore, no IPKE awards for the 1995 performance year have been calculated and they are not reported in this Proxy Statement.
+IPKE awards granted in 1995 for 1994 performance for the named executive officers are reported in "Executive Compensation--Summary Compensation Table."